-The national GP patient survey results were published on 7 January 2016.
+The national GP patient survey results were published in July 2016.
 The results showed the practice was performing in line with local and national averages.
-207 survey forms were distributed and 107 were returned.
+Three hundred and seventy survey forms were distributed and 82 were returned.
+This represented one per cent of the practice's patient list.

-- 71% of patients found it easy to get through to this practice by phone compared to the national average of 73%. - 83% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the national average of 76%. - 83% of patients described the overall experience of this GP practice as good compared to the national average of 85%).
+- 64% of patients found it easy to get through to this practice by phone compared to the CCG average of 53% and the national average of 73%. - 67% of patients were able to get an appointment to see or speak to someone the last time they tried (CCG 64%, national 76%). - 84% of patients described the overall experience of this GP practice as good (CCG 73%, national 85%).

-• 71% of patients said they would recommend this GP practice to someone who has just moved to the local area compared to the national average of 79%).
+• 81% of patients said they would recommend this GP practice to someone who has just moved to the local area (CCG 67%, national 79%).

 As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received nine comment cards which were all positive about the standard of care received.
-Patients commented on the friendliness and respect given to them and also how staff were approachable and spent time listening to them.
-They said the practice was well managed and they were treated with respect and dignity.
+We received 35 comment cards which were all positive about the standard of care received.
+Staff were described caring and committed.

-We spoke with four patients during the inspection.
-All four patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.
+We spoke with six patients during the inspection.
+All six patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.